leetcode-python-java/leetcode-python-java/README.md

 ## Part 0: Before reading Rails 5 source code
-1) I suggest you learn Rack [http://rack.github.io/](http://rack.github.io/) first.
+1) I suggest you to learn Rack [http://rack.github.io/](http://rack.github.io/) first.

-In rack, an object with `call` method is a rack app.
+In Rack, an object with `call` method is a Rack app.

 So what is the object with `call` method in Rails?
 I will answer this question in Part 1.